 With summer comes lots of outdoor living.
 Sadly, that can mean lots of mosquitoes.
 I don’t like to use chemical products but, thankfully, Mother Nature has the perfect answer – Mosquito Repelling Plants!
-We can grow annuals and perennials that will keep the bugs away naturally.
+We can grow annuals, perennials and herbs that will keep the bugs away naturally.

 With all the hype about West Nile Virus, it makes sense to do what you can to keep mosquitoes away from your yard, especially in non toxic ways.
 These 15 plants are know for their mosquito repelling abilities.
 Why not try growing a few in your garden or on pots on a deck or patio.

 These plants work to some degree or another in repelling insects.
 None of them, in my opinion, is the clear winner as a mosquito repellent plant, but growing several of them in my yard has meant that we have very few mosquitoes in our outdoor living area.

 Some of these plants are annuals, but most are perennials which will come back year after year.
 Most can be grown in the ground or in containers.
 Surprisingly, many are herbs.
 I’ve always wondered why we don’t have mosquitoes around when we sit outside on our deck.
 The answer is that I have huge containers of all kinds of herbs and many of them are ones on this list!

 Many of the mosquito repelling plants have insignificant flowers, so it’s great to find one that is more showy.
 Mosquitoes find the smell of ageratum repugnant and stay away from them.
 That is because they give off coumarin, an ingredient of many commercial mosquito repellents.
 This plant is also known as Floss Flowers.
 Ageratum is an annual.